Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 Norkolut

-• premenstrual disorders;
+• Premenstrual disorders;

 • Pain in the mammary glands;

-• Endometriosis (growth of the lining of the uterus);
+• Endometriosis (overgrowth of the uterine lining);

 • Irregular and heavy periods;

-• Benign tumors in the uterus.
+• Benign formations in the uterus.

 Postinor